Coffeekraken/coffeekraken/src/doc/README.md

 ## Our packages

-Here's a list of all our packages:
+Here's a small list of some of our packages (random):

 {{#each packages}}
 #### {{ this.name }}